Agash/ObsWebSocket/CONTRIBUTING.md

-﻿# Contributing to ObsWebSocket.Net
+﻿# Contributing to ObsWebSocket.Core

-First off, thank you for considering contributing to ObsWebSocket.Net! 🎉 Your help is appreciated, whether it's reporting bugs, suggesting features, or writing code.
+First off, thank you for considering contributing to ObsWebSocket.Core! 🎉 Your help is appreciated, whether it's reporting bugs, suggesting features, or writing code.

 This document provides guidelines for contributing to the project.